EricZinda/Perplexity/backlog.md

     Anyway, he was a philosophy major and the job market isn't exactly crying out for those, so he decided to become a rock legend.
     Anyway he was a philosophy major and the job market is not exactly crying out for those, so he decided to become a rock legend.
     --> Might be a matter of not doing all the parses, need to do them all

+- START HERE NEXT: a few files are large -> There are less than 3 a few large file
+  - Need to handle ['AfterFullPhrase', 'x3'] properly in lessThan

 - Get verb matching to work
 - Make sstrings fall back to default generation if they fail
   - Make english_for_delphin_variable and english_for_delphin_variable_mrs work the same so one can be used for backup: